Cayman Islands

 Grand CaymanLittle CaymanCayman BracCaribbeanBritish Overseas Territorytax havenGeorge Town

-LanguageEnglish , Spanish, Tagalog
+LanguageEnglish , Welsh,Scottish Gaelic,Irish,Cornish,Ulster-Scots

-Phone Code+1
+Phone Code+44

 Tap WaterSafe to drink